-Over the last few years we’ve seen one narrative in particular rise in ascendancy, the story of broken religious faith–either to be recovered, transformed, or possibly forfeited forever.
+Over the last few years, we’ve seen one narrative, in particular, rise to ascendancy: the story of broken religious faith–either to be recovered, transformed or possibly forfeited forever.
 While they can be found in most traditions, given my own context, I’m thinking of the “I had a terrible Evangelical experience” story in particular.
 An expanding number of blogs, long-form articles, and memoirs dedicated to telling these stories have emerged, and sold quite well.
 Indeed, it seems to be a wave with no end currently in sight.

 Of course, even those specific to Evangelicalism come in different forms.
 For some, there’s a story of flight from churchly abuse and control.
 Others share their experiences in “purity culture” with its repressive and distorted teaching on sexuality and personhood.
 Still others give us insight into communities of scared, intellectual obscurantists set to repress all questions and intellectual honesty.
 A lot of it is really sad, heartbreaking stuff, for a number of reasons.

 In the first place, like I said, the stories themselves are just sad.
 I think it would be difficult to read more than a few of them and remain unmoved by the pain of some of our brothers and sisters.
 Beyond that, at times, they seem to have the unfortunate effect of playing into the larger cultural perceptions/misconceptions people have about Christianity in general, and theologically conservative Evangelicalism in particular.
 To outsiders there’s a little bit of the “See, I knew it” effect at work.
 Of course, if it’s the truth, well, there’s no sense hiding it and it’s just something we have to deal with.